sekardharani/angular/README.md

          * Property decorator ( @Input and @Ouput )
          * Method decorator ( @HostListener )
          * Parameter decorator ( @Injectable )

+5. Components

+    * Component is piece of function which will take the responsibility for render the view.
+Which means angular is expecting atleast one component.
+    * Component contain logic for views, data, view design ( HTML )
+    * All components must be registered with root module